 See how many you can count on your next trip through!

 While in the area: Maplewood State Park is only about 10 miles down the road.
 This is a great state park with rolling bluffs, ravines, great hiking and views of area lakes.
-Or, head north of town and learn about the historic and mysterious “Minnesota Woman.”
+Grab a burger at the hidden gem Maple Beach Resort between Pelican and Maplewood, or head north of town and learn about the historic and mysterious “Minnesota Woman.”